highlight/highlight/internal-docs/development/organizing-code.md

 ### Adding to product-specific functionality

 If you have some type of product specific functionality, move your logic into a directory that most closely matches that feature.
-Ideally, these directories do not touch a data store (if so, they probably should be in the `store` directory for better reuse)
+Ideally, these directories do not touch a data store (if so, they probably should be in the `store` directory for better reuse).

 Examples: